johnsogg/cs1300/recitations/computing_environment.md

 ![](https://raw.github.com/johnsogg/cs1300/master/recitations/img/virt-box-7.png)

+If the little down-arrow is glowing green, that means VirtualBox is capturing your keyboard input.
+If it is off, you can use the host key to alt-tab or command-tab.

 At last, your virtual Ubuntu computer has booted.
 I opened a few windows to make this screenshot more interesting.
 You will see something that looks like this: